DansDesigns/HMI-Scanner/README.md

 MQ-7 Carbon Monoxide Gas Detector
 3.7v-4.2v > 5v3A Power Converter
 Sparkfun MAX17043 Lipo Fuel Gauge
-Lipo or Li-ion battery, I used 1200mah
+Lipo or Li-ion battery, I used 1200mah from Hobbyking
 ```

 Except for the GPS and MQ Gas Sensors, all of the above sensors operate over I2C, so only 4 pins for each one!